rpushkarr/oneDNN/doc/primitives/matmul.md

      * Destination zero point.
      * Runtime dimensions.
      * Three and higher dimensional matrices.
-   - The layout of dropout mask has to be exactly the same as that of dst.

 3. **CPU**
    - Configuration with int8 source data type, s8 weight data type and f16